Little Tuscany

 The Menu & Starters

 The menu boasted a variety of Italian classics, but we struggled to find an appealing starter to share.
 Options included minestrone soup and mussels, neither of which particularly tempted us.
 We eventually opted for the focaccia, which, unfortunately, arrived undercooked.
-A layer of raw dough beneath the crust made it unappetizing, and while the rosemary on top added some aroma, the flavor didn’t infuse through the bread.
-Accompanying olive oil was equally unremarkable—surprising, given the expectations for an Italian restaurant.
+A layer of raw dough beneath the crust made it unappetizing, and while the rosemary on top added some aroma, the flavour didn’t infuse through the bread.
+The accompanying olive oil was equally unremarkable, surprising given the expectations for an Italian restaurant.

 We also ordered a plate of olives, hoping for something bold and briny.
 Instead, we were met with ordinary supermarket-quality olives, the kind you could easily pick up at Marks & Spencer.
 Not offensive, but certainly nothing special.